-AGM-88 HIGH-SPEED ANTI-RADIATION MISSILE (HARM) Air-to-surface anti-radiation missile
+AGM-88 HIGH-SPEED ANTI-RADIATION MISSILE (HARM)

+Air-to-surface anti-radiation missile

 Brief: HARM is an anti-radiation, air-to-surface missile highly effective against enemy ground radar.
 AGM-88 is a joint USAF-Navy weapon carried by SEAD-dedicated F-16CJs.
 AGM-88B is equipped with erasable and electronically programmable read-only memory, permitting in-field changes to missile memory.
 The AGM-88C is the current production model with a more lethal warhead.
 Raytheon began a HARM Control Section Mod (HCSM) in 2013 to convert current models to more precise AGM-88Fs with improved GPS/INS guidance, anti-countermeasure performance, and reduced risk of collateral damage.
 The Navy is further retrofitting its missiles with advanced networking, digital homing, and terminal millimeter-wave radar seeker resulting in the AGM-88E Advanced Anti-Radiation Guided Missile (AARGM).
-USAF dropped sole-source plans to pursue the extended-range AGM-88G AARGM-ER as the basis for its next-generation Stand-in Attack Weapon (SiAW) issuing a request to industry in March 2021 for proposals instead.
+USAF dropped sole-source plans to pursue the extended-range AGM-88G AARGM-ER as the basis for its next-generation Stand-in Attack Weapon (SiAW), issuing a request to industry in March 2021 for proposals instead.
 SiAW will give the F-35 the ability to strike advanced threats including theater ballistic missile and land attack/anti-ship missile sites, GPS jammers, and anti-satellite systems.
-USAF is pursuing Navy-led fielding of AARGM-ER as an interim SEAD capability for the F-35A procuring 42 missiles in FY23 as a bridge to SiAW.
+USAF is pursuing Navy-led fielding of AARGM-ER as an interim SEAD capability for the F-35A, procuring 42 missiles in FY23 and 14 in FY24 as a bridge to SiAW.
 AARGM-ER differs significantly from the legacy AGM-88, incorporating a new motor, larger diameter, and blended conformal strakes in place of forward stabilizing fins.
-A Navy F-18F successfully test-fired the first AARGM-ER over the Point Mugu test range on July 19, 2021, and the sea service plans to reach IOC in 2023.
+A Navy F-18F successfully test-fired the first AARGM-ER over the Point Mugu test range on July 19, 2021, and the sea service's plan to reach IOC last year slipped to 2024 or later due to testing and certification delays.